yellobyte/YB-ESP32-S3-ETH/README.md

 A collection of software examples (for PlatformIO and/or ArduinoIDE) are available in folder [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples).
 They will help you getting used to the board and exploring all hardware features.

+## Quickstart guide:
+**All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'ESP32-S3-ETH-DHCP'.**
+- Step 1) connect the board via Ethernet cable to a switch in your home LAN (make sure a DHCP service is available)
+- Step 2) apply power (via USB or 5V pins)

+That's it.
+The status LED 'IO47' will blink fast when power is applied and will blink slow as soon as an IP address has been assigned.

+In a second step you could build and upload one of the many provided ArduinoIDE/PlatformIO [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples) and build a webserver, sniff your home LAN and much more.

 ## YB-ESP32-S3-ETH board features:
  - **ESP32-S3-WROOM-1U-N8R2** module (8MB Flash, 2MB PSRAM) (when populated with WROOM module)
  - **WiFi/BT IPEX** antenna connector (on ESP32-S3-WROOM-1U module)